penthaapatel/grpcblog/README.md

 Implementation of a simple RPC service using Golang.
 The RPC service can create and save blog posts.
  - Client sends a request to the server to create a blog post with a given title and content.
  - The server saves the blog posts created to an in-memory storage.
+ - The blog posts created are also saved to a JSON file named `blogs.json` in the root directory.

 Directory structure
 ```bash